 Another notable difference is the higher clock speeds on the AMD cards.
 The RX 6800 XT can boost upto 2250 Mhz, whereas the boost clock on the Nvidia RTX 3080 is 1710 Mhz.

-Lastly, AMD has done great in terms of thermal efficiency as the new graphics cards draw less power than the Nvidia counterparts.
+Lastly, AMD has great thermal efficiency as the new graphics cards draw less power than their Nvidia counterparts.

 |Graphics Card||AMD RX 6900XT||AMD RX 6800XT||AMD RX 6800|

 |Base Clock||2015 MHz||2015 MHz||1815 MHz|

 |Infinity Cache||128 MB||128 MB||128 MB|

 |Launch Price in India||Rs.
 1,10,000||Rs.
 68,000||Rs.
 58,000|